Slow starts and fast finishes have been the pattern for the Stanford Cardinal women’s basketball team in the postseason.

 North Carolina and Stanford average nearly the same amount of points, but the Cardinal get theirs by being efficient while the Tar Heels get theirs by getting more possessions than their opponents.

 “We know we have got a tough assignment,” Hatchell said.
 “They’re a great, great team.
-(They’re) big, can shoot (and) experienced.
+(They’re) big, can shoot (and are) experienced.
 We’re hoping to give them a game and give them some competition and pull off an upset victory.”

-For NC, combating Stanford’s size will be critical.
+For UNC, combating Stanford’s size will be critical.